Polladhavan (2007 film): Release and reception

-The film was released on 8 November 2007 on Diwali day alongside Azhagiya Tamil Magan, Machakkaran, Vel and Kannamoochi Yenada.
+The film was released on 8 November 2007 on Diwali day alongside Azhagiya Tamil Magan, Machakaaran, Vel and Kannamoochi Yenada.

 The critic from Sify.com stating that "Vetri has made his mentor proud, and his style of narration and takings are very similar to the ace director "Balu Mahendra".
 The reviewer from The Hindu stated that "at no point does Polladhavan sag and that writer-director Vetrimaran has slogged through his screenplay and the result shows."
-Kalki magazine praised the acting of Dhanush and other actors, Karunas's humour, Prakash's music, Velraj's cinematography, Vijayan's editing, Rajkumar's stunts and also praised Vetrimaaran for narrating old plot differently but panned the violence and song placements as speed breakers.
-Malini Mannath of Chennai Online wrote "With a script that is cleverly etched, its racy narration, some well-defined characters, suitably cast actors, and a realistic backdrop to the scenes, whether it's the middle-class ambience or the underworld, 'Poolladhavan' turns out be a slickly packaged entertainer from debutant director Vettrimaran".
+Kalki praised the acting of Dhanush and other actors, Karunas's humour, Prakash's music, Velraj's cinematography, Vijayan's editing, Rajkumar's stunts and also praised Vetrimaaran for narrating old plot differently but panned the violence and song placements as speed breakers.
+Malini Mannath of Chennai Online wrote "With a script that is cleverly etched, its racy narration, some well-defined characters, suitably cast actors, and a realistic backdrop to the scenes, whether it's the middle-class ambience or the underworld, 'Polladhavan' turns out be a slickly packaged entertainer from debutant director Vettrimaran".

 Controversies

-The administrators of the Thyagaraya College administration opposed a dialogue spoken by the character Prabhu questioning his father for making him study B. A. in the college.
+The administrators of the Thyagaraya College opposed a dialogue spoken by the character Prabhu questioning his father for making him study B. A. in the college.